markuadoc/markua-manual/README.md

 Markua is being specified by Peter Armstrong and being implemented by Leanpub.
 The Markua specification is free and open for anyone to implement.

-To read the specification in PDF, EPUB or MOBI format, see: https://leanpub.com/markua
+To read the specification in PDF, EPUB, MOBI or HTML format, see: https://leanpub.com/markua

 To read the specification manuscript in Markua, see: